tomrannosaurus/vasc/README.md

 Below we will explore the VASC methodology, first by building an understanding of autoencoders, then variational autoencoders, and finally considering the novel VASC algorithm.
 [The paper on which this is based is available here.](https://www.sciencedirect.com/science/article/pii/S167202291830439X)

 ## What is an Autoencoder?
-In class, we discussed the feedforward neural network, and autoencoders are a special type of feedforward neural network.
+Autoencoders are a special type of feedforward neural network.
 The autoencoder algorithm comprises two main elements: the encoder and the decoder.

 ![image tooltip here](/assets/ae.JPG)